How to Visit Colombia’s Rosario Islands from Cartagena

 IslaBela: Our Personal Favorite

-Our personal favorite place in the islands is IslaBela.
+Our personal favorite place, and the place I think is possibly the best overall value, in the Rosario Islands is IslaBela.

-In fact, you’ll find several photos from IslaBela scattered throughout this article!
+In fact, you’ll find several photos from our own visit to IslaBela scattered throughout this article!

 They have a few kayaks that you can use free of charge, and they also offer an optional snorkeling trip for an additional charge.